-To change the PPM or % designator, press the corresponding PPM or % function key as shown on the bottom line on the display.
-For units of %, the value must be between 0 and 100%.
-For units of ppm, the value must be between 0 and 1,000,000 ppm.
-If the value entered is outside the range for the PPM/% units selected, the system will move the cursor back to the concentration field so the value can be corrected.
+To change the PPM or PPB designator, press the corresponding PPM or PPB function key as shown on the bottom line on the display.
+The value entered must be between 0 and 1,000,000.
+If the value entered is outside that range, the system will move the cursor back to the concentration field so the value can be corrected.